alexconst/alexconst.github.io/_drafts/ansible.md

 - To have the playbook execute as a dry run (ie, without really executing anything) `ansible-playbook --check playbook.yml`.

 - To get the stdout and stderr of each task executed in the playbook use the `-v` flag.

+- To list the tasks that would be executed by an `ansible-playbook` command add the `--list-tasks` option.

+- To list the hosts that would be affected by an `ansible-playbook` command add the `--list-hosts` option.
+Especially useful when using the `--limit` option to limit to execution on a group of hosts.

 - To enable logging set the `log_path` in your `ansible.cfg` file. [^ansible_log]